ChrisPenner/rasa/docs/Building-An-Extension.md

 just a wrapper around commands that say when to 'schedule' actions.

-There's only a few commands we can use inside `Scheduler`, the main one is `eventListener` which takes a function which uses some event to generate and action, and it registers it to be run any time that action occurs.
+There's only a few commands we can use inside `Scheduler`, the main one is `eventListener` which takes a function which uses some event to generate an action, and it registers it to be run any time that action occurs.
 There are also a few handy wrappers around `eventListener` for some of the built-in rasa events.
 Let's use one called `onInit` now!

 `onInit` has the signature `onInit :: Action () -> Scheduler ()`, which
-suggests that it takes an action and 'schedules' it to run 'on init'.
+suggests that it takes an action and 'schedules' it to run 'on initialization'.
 Which is exactly what it does!
-Anything we pass to onInit will run when rasa starts up!
+Anything we pass to `onInit` will run when rasa starts up!
-In reality it just sets up an eventListener for the `Init` event which is dispatched when rasa starts up, but it's a nifty helper to make things simpler.
+Under the hood it just calls `eventListener` for the `Init` event which is dispatched when rasa starts up, but it's a nifty helper to make things simpler.
 Let's use it to schedule our `helloWorld` Action.

 ```haskell